apache/airflow/docs/howto/operator/amazon/aws/glacier.rst

 Job states:

-* *Succeeded* – job is finished and for example archives from vault can downloaded
+* *Succeeded* – job is finished and for example archives from the vault can be downloaded
 * *InProgress* – job is in progress and you have to wait until it's done (*Succeeded*)

 GlacierJobOperationSensor checks the job status.